 These are an alternative to inpatient care in a hospital.
 You can visit every day or as often as you need.

 These deliver intensive treatment and rehabilitation in the community, providing rapid help in a crisis.

 Staff often visit you at home and liaise with other services, such as your GP or social services.

-They can also help with practical problems, such as helping to find housing and work, or doing your shopping and cooking.
+They can also help with practical problems, such as helping to find housing and work.

 Avoid drugs and alcohol

 Some people with bipolar disorder use alcohol or illegal drugs to try to ease their distress.

 Both have well-known harmful physical and social effects, and are not a substitute for treatment and good healthcare.